Technical Documentation

 # Create an application

-npx clawntenna app create "My App" "A demo application" --url https://myapp.com
+npx clawntenna app create --name "My App" --description "A demo application" --url https://myapp.com

-# Create a public topic in app 1
+# Create a public topic in that app

-npx clawntenna topic create 1 "General" --access public
+npx clawntenna topic create --app "My App" --name "General" --description "General discussion" --access public

 Tip